 - Additional x-rays and imaging tests performed solely for the trial

-The Food and Drug Administration (FDA) has strict rules governing clinical trials.
-One of those rules requires that clinical trial participants receive all study-related doctor visits, diagnostic testing, and treatments completely free of charge.
+The Food and Drug Administration (FDA) has strict rules governing clinical research studies.
+One of those rules requires that clinical research study participants receive all study-related doctor visits, diagnostic testing, and treatments completely free of charge.
 While every trial is different, this usually means that participants will not be asked to pay extra out-of-pocket costs during a trial.
-However, some trials do come with additional costs that go beyond the scope of a standard study.
+However, some research studies do come with additional costs that go beyond the scope of a standard study.
 These costs should be outlined in the informed consent document that participants receive before agreeing to join a trial.

 While participant care costs and research costs are both typically covered during a trial period, there are occasional expenses to keep in mind.
 For example, when you take part in a trial, you may have to schedule extra visits to your doctor.
 These visits can present extra out-of-pocket costs including transportation, meals, parking, and child care.
 Some studies pay participants for their time to help cover these costs; however, some studies do not offer participant compensation.
 If you decide to enroll in a non-compensated trial, be sure to speak to the study coordinator about resources to help you cover out-of-pocket costs.

-So, are clinical trials free?
-The answer is a bit more complicated than “yes” or “no.” While participants are not required to pay for study-specific medical care during trials, they may incur certain out-of-pocket expenses during the trial.
+So, are clinical research studies free?
+The answer is a bit more complicated than “yes” or “no.” While participants are not required to pay for study-specific medical care during research studies, they may incur certain out-of-pocket expenses during the trial.
 However, these expenses should never hinder your medical care.
 If you have concerns about out-of-pocket costs, a trial administrator can help.

 To get started, you simply need to fill out an online application.
 After that, within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 To learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of frequently asked questions.